youzan/zent/packages/zent/src/alert/README-en_US.md

 ReactDOM.render(
 	<Alert>
 		<Icon type="error-circle" />
-		<span>Warning：SMS notification during the transaction will be sent via the "Message Push" function of the Marketing Center.</span>
+		<span>Warning：SMS notification of trading will be sent via the "Message Push" function of the Marketing Center.</span>
 		<a href="" onClick={e => e.preventDefault()}>Order now</a>
 	</Alert>
 	, mountNode